seanbreckenridge/on_machine/README.md

 - [termux](https://termux.com/) on my phone
 - [`wsl`](https://docs.microsoft.com/en-us/windows/wsl/install) will also return `Linux`, when you likely want to do something custom on windows

-So, `on_machine` generates a unique-enough fingerprint of your system (which you can tune to as simple or complicated as you want), so you can do:
+So, `on_machine` generates a unique-enough fingerprint of your system (which you can tune to be as simple or complicated as you want), so you can do:

 ```bash
 case "$(on_machine)" in